slothAD/KindredCommands/README.md

   - Spawns a horse at your location with the specified stats and amount..
   - Example: *.spawnhorse 10 10 10 false 1*
   - Shortcut: *.sh*
-- `.banishhorse`
-  - will teleport all ghost horses to the edge of the unused map beyond the gates in the nether.
-Useful for cleaning up ghost horses without killing them (despawn will kill them, making them unsummonable/dead)
-  - Shortcut: *.bh*
 - `.teleporthorse (radius)`
   - will teleport all dominated horses within the radius specified to your location.
 Useful for cleaning up horses that are stuck in walls or other objects or that are desynced.
   - Example: *.teleporthorse 10*